jentachibana/jawsi-popsicle/_pages/food.md

 ---
 layout: page
-title: food
+title: cooking
 ---

-this is my food page!
+this is my cooking page!